robbieg8s/alfred-workflows/README.md

 The tooling workflow has five components:

+- bootstrap-workflow to bring a new Alfred workflow under source control
 - bundle-workflow to transpile for osascript
 - export-workflow to build distributable workflows
 - import-workflow to copy changes from Alfred UI to git workspace
 - link-workflow to connect a git workspace to an installed workflow
 - update-workflow to copy built workflow from git workspace to live install

-No mechanism is currently provided for bootstrap from a workflow created in Alfred to the git workspace.